keenan/Cordova-Phonegap-Record-Permission/README.md

 ## PhoneGap Cordova RecordPermission Plugin ##
  * by Keenan Wyrobek

+This plugin lets you decide when to prompt the user for, and/or check the status of the new microphone privacy permissions in iOS7

 ## About this Plugin ##
 In iOS7 the user will get a permission request the first time your app attempts to access the microphone.